|Height:||22 to 24 inches (female), 24 to 26 inches (male)|

 On average, a male German Shepherd is more prone to pride and posturing and is a bigger fan of urinating to mark his territory.
 He’s also more likely to get along poorly with other dogs.
 The average female German Shepherd is smaller and friendlier.

 However, natural differences between the sexes matter much less than training.
-A male German Shepherd who has graduated from obedience school will be far more nurturing and obedient than a female who’s never been socialized at all.
+A male German Shepherd who has graduated from obedience school will be far more nurturing and obedient than a female German Shepherd who’s never been socialized at all.

 What else is there to say about the German Shepherd?
 It’s the Superman of dogs: handsome, smart, and capable of excelling at any task.
 If someone told us they saw a GSD leap a tall building in a single bound, we’d believe it.
 Labrador Retrievers might be a bit more popular, but German Shepherds are a lot more exciting.

 As effusive as our praise is, we can’t deny that some people buy German Shepherd puppies assuming that they don’t need to put any work into them at all.
 To them we say, no matter how smart a dog might be, it still needs direction — otherwise, it turns all those brains toward destruction instead.
-If you plan to adopt one, be ready to make a commitment; the world doesn’t need one more German Shepherd in a rescue shelter.
+If you plan to adopt a German Shepherd, be ready to make a commitment; the world doesn’t need one more German Shepherd in a rescue shelter.

 If you’re willing to accept a proud, wise, noble animal into your home, you might be the right parent for a German Shepherd.
 Don’t wait!
 Go out and meet one today.